jalamprea/dig-ip-resolver/README.md

 # dig-resolver
-Node tool to resolve a domain recursively by doing manual DIG queries layer by layer.
+Node tool to resolve an IP Address from a hostname in a recursively way by using DIG queries layer by layer.